Generalizations of planar contact manifolds to higher dimensions: Introduction

+We also note that a $5$--manifold $M$ can have a subcritically Stein fillable contact structure $\xi$ and another contact structure $\xi'$ that is not subcritically Stein fillable.
+In general, we can say nothing about the iterated planarity of $\xi'$, but we expect there to be cases where it is not.
 For example, let $X$ be the Stein manifold obtained form $B^4$ by attaching a Stein $2$--handle along the maximal Thurston-Bennequin right-handed Legendrian torus knot in $(S^3, \xi_{std})$, and let $(M,\xi)$ be the boundary of the subcritical Stein manifold $X\times D^2$.
-We observe that the open book with page $X$ and trivial monodromy, that supports $(M, \xi)$, is not iterated planar because otherwise the planar contact manifold $\partial X$ would have a filling $X$ with $b_2^0 (X)=1$, which contradicts to the result discussed in Item~\eqref{2} above.
-Although, this does not yet prove that the contact $5$--manifold $(M, \xi)$ is not iterated planar, we present some further supporting evidence.
+We observe that the open book with page $X$ and trivial monodromy, that supports $(M, \xi)$, is not iterated planar because otherwise the planar contact manifold $\partial X$ would have a filling $X$ with $b_2^0 (X)=1$, which contradicts the result discussed in Item~\eqref{2} above.
+Although this does not yet prove that the contact $5$--manifold $(M, \xi)$ is not iterated planar, we present some further supporting evidence.
 Notice that any symplectically aspherical filling of $(M,\xi)$ must be diffeomorphic to $X\times D^2$ by \cite[Theorem~1.5]{BarthGeigesZehmisch19}, and it is hard to see how any open book induced from a Lefschetz fibration on $X\times D^2$ could be iterated planar.
 Thus we conjecture that $(M, \xi)$ is not iterated planar.
 One can clearly create infinitely many other such examples as well by attaching a Stein $2$--handle to $B^4$ along any Legendrian knot in $(S^3, \xi_{std})$ with Thurston-Bennequin invariant larger than zero.
 This discussion leads to the following question. \end{remark}

 \begin{question} Are all subcritically Stein fillable contact manifolds iterated planar?
 Is there some criteria that determines when they are? \end{question}

 We note that in dimension 3, a subcritically Stein fillable contact structure is the connect sum of some number of copies of $S^1\times S^2$ with its unique tight contact structure.
 This is well-known to be planar, so the above question asks if this observation generalizes to higher dimensions.